John Bermingham1

 M, #129493, b.
 1574, d.
 3 June 1630

-In 1600 he was in active rebellion against the English.1 He succeeded to the title of 16th Baron of Kerry and Lixnaw [I., c.
+In 1600 he was in active rebellion against the English.1 He succeeded as the 16th Baron of Kerry and Lixnaw [I., c.
 1295] on 12 August 1600.1 On 28 October 1603 he was pardoned.2 He was a commissioner in Kerry for raising money for the army in 1627.2 He appears to have always been suspect of treason throughout his life, and was twice imprisoned in the London.2

 Children of Thomas FitzMaurice, 16th Baron of Kerry and Lixnaw and Lady Honor O'Brien